 If you’re anything like us, this should sound familiar: it’s Good Friday, you’ve got nothing in the house, and there’s some sort of social occasion for which you obviously need a bottle.
-Except it’s the one day of the year when booze is least available (the grim realisation of which, of course, means it’s exactly the time you need booze the most).
+Except it’s the one day of the year when booze is least available.
 So, before you head out around town in a desperate state of alcohol-deprived panic, what are your options?

-Sadly, they’re few.
-NSW has strict laws on alcohol sales on Xmas and Good Friday, which boil down to the following: absolutely no takeaway alcohol (“in any circumstances”, to be even more brutally disheartening, just in case you were planning on bringing an adorable kitten to help you negotiate), and licensed venues can only serve on premises from midday-10pm.
-So, in other words, bottleshops are closed, but pubs are open, they can't serve takeaway alcohol.
+NSW has strict laws on alcohol sales on Xmas and Good Friday, which boil down to the following: absolutely no takeaway alcohol, and licensed venues can only serve on premises from midday-10pm.
+So, in other words, bottleshops are closed.
+And while pubs are open, they can't serve takeaway alcohol.

 There's one loophole: venues that have a producer's license (ie: that brew/distill/ferment) may be able to sell their wares.
 So get ready to stock up on fresh growlers of cracking local brews, some craft spirits or even a six-pack.